Nezdanchick/slidgram-lite/docs/source/admin/privileges.rst

 - automatically add/remove "puppet contacts" from the XMPP roster of slidgram users,
 - reflect on the XMPP side messages sent by users via official Telegram apps,
+- (if using :ref:`upload` for attachments from Telegram to XMPP) request upload slots on behalf of slidgram users, respecting any quota, retention, permission, or other policy set at the upload component level,
 - synchronize other actions done via official Telegram apps, such as marking messages as read, using emoji reactions, retracting messages, sending files…
 - automatically add XMPP bookmarks (:xep:`0402`) for MUCs (:xep:`0045`).